 Business caught on at the trading post after 1820.
 The top was reached around 1875.
 After this unlucky investments and a downturn in the fishing industry led to a dwindling importance of the trading post.

 The most successful merchant was Erasmus B. K. Zahl.
 This ambitious man married the 26 years older heiress to Kjerringøy and the couple rapidly made Kjerringøy into the significant trading post we are able to discover now.
 They had money at a time when most of Norway was poor.
-They were not shy to show off their wealth, as seen on the dining room wallpaper imported from Paris.
+The couple were not shy to show off their wealth, as seen on the dining room wallpaper imported from Paris.

 They did what coastal towns in southern Norway (Sørlandet) do today: Paint their house white.
 This prominent colour along the coast of Norway today was hardly visible at all in the 19th century.
 White paint would have been too expensive.
 That is why the manor at Kjerringøy is painted white on the sea-front, as a show-off to arriving fishermen, whereas the backside with the courtyard and garden had a coloured facade.